History of education: Sweden

-According to Lars Petterson, the number of students grew slowly, 1900–1947, then shot up rapidly in the 1950s, and declined after 1962.
+According to Lars Petterson, the number of students grew slowly, from 1900–1947, then shot up rapidly in the 1950s, and declined after 1962.
 The pattern of birth rates was a major factor.
-In addition Petterson points to the opening up of the gymnasium from a limited upper social base to the general population based on talent.
-In addition he points to the role of central economic planning, the widespread emphasis on education as a producer of economic growth and the expansion of white collar jobs.
+In addition, Petterson points to the opening up of the gymnasium from a limited upper social base to the general population based on talent.
+In addition he points to the role of central economic planning, the widespread emphasis on education as a producer of economic growth and the expansion of white-collar jobs.

 Japan

 Japan isolated itself from the rest of the world in the year 1600 under the Tokugawa regime (1600–1867).
 In 1600 very few common people were literate.
 By the period's end, learning had become widespread.
 Tokugawa education left a valuable legacy: an increasingly literate populace, a meritocratic ideology, and an emphasis on discipline and competent performance.
 Traditional Samurai curricula for elites stressed morality and the martial arts.
 Confucian classics were memorized, and reading and recitation of them were common methods of study.
 Arithmetic and calligraphy were also studied.
 Education of commoners was generally practically oriented, providing basic three Rs, calligraphy and use of the abacus.
 Much of this education was conducted in so-called temple schools (terakoya), derived from earlier Buddhist schools.
 These schools were no longer religious institutions, nor were they, by 1867, predominantly located in temples.
 By the end of the Tokugawa period, there were more than 11,000 such schools, attended by 750,000 students.
 Teaching techniques included reading from various textbooks, memorizing, abacus, and repeatedly copying Chinese characters and Japanese script.
 By the 1860s, 40–50% of Japanese boys, and 15% of the girls, had some schooling outside the home.
 These rates were comparable to major European nations at the time (apart from Germany, which had compulsory schooling).
-Under subsequent Meiji leadership, this foundation would facilitate Japan's rapid transition from feudal society to modern nation which paid very close attention to Western science, technology and educational methods.
+Under subsequent Meiji leadership, this foundation would facilitate Japan's rapid transition from a feudal society to a modern nation that paid very close attention to Western science, technology, and educational methods.

 Meiji reforms

 After 1868 reformers set Japan on a rapid course of modernization, with a public education system like that of Western Europe.
 Missions like the Iwakura mission were sent abroad to study the education systems of leading Western countries.
 They returned with the ideas of decentralization, local school boards, and teacher autonomy.
-Elementary school enrollments climbed from about 40 or 50 percent of the school-age population in the 1870s to more than 90 percent by 1900, despite strong public protest, especially against school fees.
+Elementary school enrolments climbed from about 40 or 50 percent of the school-age population in the 1870s to more than 90 percent by 1900, despite strong public protest, especially against school fees.